 When we were planning our trip to Florida Dave was keen to go back to the Kennedy Space Center, somewhere he had such amazing memories of from his own visit as a child.
 I wasn’t sure whether it would be family friendly – and whether the children would really understand much of it.
-But, with the assurance of an Under 10’s Itinerary on the Kennedy Space Center website we planned our trip – and it ended up being one of our favourite days out in our two weeks in Florida.
+But, with the assurance of an Under 10’s Itinerary on the Kennedy Space Center website we planned our trip – and it ended up being one of our favourite days out in our two weeks in Florida and a great change of scenery from the Disney parks.

 Kennedy Space Center (KSC) is the historical home of NASA and the American manned space program and since 1968, Kennedy has been NASAs primary launch site for human spaceflight.